 Skip to main content

-The Connect Gateway is an on-premises gateway, which is installed as a Docker container.
-This on-premises gateway acts as a secure reverse tunnel between the data behind your company’s firewall, private network, or Virtual Private Cloud (VPC) and the Connect AI cloud-based services.
+The Connect Gateway is an on-premises gateway, which you can run as a Docker container or deploy to Kubernetes via Helm.
+The gateway acts as a secure reverse tunnel between the data behind your company’s firewall, private network, or Virtual Private Cloud (VPC) and the Connect AI cloud-based services.
 It allows Connect AI to access your data without exposing your data directly to the internet.

 Connect Gateway Architecture

 You then register each gateway in the Connect AI user interface, within the individual connection setup.
 You can have gateways in multiple locations.
 You must register a gateway in Connect AI for each location.
-The Connect Gateway provides high availability by supporting multiple Docker containers pointing to the same location and account ID.
-If one container goes down, requests are automatically routed to the remaining gateway instances.
+The Connect Gateway provides high availability by supporting multiple gateway instances—either multiple Docker containers, or replicas in a Kubernetes deployment—pointing to the same location and account Id.
+If one instance goes down, requests are automatically routed to the remaining gateway instances.
 The following diagram shows how Connect Gateway supports multiple locations and multiple data sources.

 Connect Gateway Architecture Advanced